 What are the risks of asymmetrical labia correction

 The surgical techniques of intimate surgery have been performed by plastic aesthetic surgeons with good success for many years.
 The scientific data is very good in comparison with related surgical techniques.
-Excerpts summarizing the surgical results of more than 1,200 patients are presented here.
+The surgical results of over 1,200 patients are summarized here in extracts.

 92 to 94 percent of patients are satisfied with the result of the intimate surgery and report an improved sex life and self-esteem (Alter GJ., 2008, Plast Reconstr Surg; Goodman MP, et al., 2010, J Sex Med; Rouzier R, et al., 2000, Am J Obstet Gynecol).
 In about 3 to 6 percent of cases, there can be mostly slight and temporary complications, such as wound healing disorders, an encapsulated thread (thread granuloma) or temporary scar pain (Alter GJ., 2008, Plast Reconstr Surg; Felicio YA., 2007, Aesthet Surg J) .
-Other common surgical risks include inflammation, postoperative bleeding, thrombosis, or embolism.
+Other general surgical risks are inflammation, secondary bleeding, thrombosis or embolism.

 Scarring complaints are very rare and can be corrected.
 Swelling is a temporary, common, and inevitable result of surgery.
-Adherence to recommended behavioral measures after labiaplasty as well as your general health naturally have a decisive influence on the complication rate.
+Compliance with behavioral recommendations after the labia surgery and the general state of health have a decisive influence on the complication rate.

 For example, cigarette smoking leads to more frequent wound healing disorders and inflammation.
 In a personal consultation, the specialist doctor answers frequently asked questions and analyzes your case together with you.
 It provides information on rules of conduct before and after the procedure.